List of President of the Senate of the Philippines elections: June 1945

-2nd Commonwealth Congress
+May 1946

-In the convening of Congress in May 25, 1946, senators from the minority walked out of session after the majority argued that a majority vote shall be enough to organize itself.
-The minority senators led by Tomas Confesor, insisted that the rules of the pre-World War II Senate should apply.
-José Avelino was later elected Senate president and read out the result of 1946 Philippine presidential election, during the inauguration of Manuel Roxas.
+On May 25, 1946, on the opening day of the 2nd Commonwealth Congress, senators from the minority walked out of session after the majority argued that a majority vote shall be enough for the chamber to organize itself.
+The minority senators, led by Tomás Confesor, insisted that the rules of the pre-World War II Senate should apply.
+An election for the president of the Senate took place three days later on May 28, 1946, following the 1946 elections in which members of the Liberal Party won a majority of the seats.
+José Avelino was elected president of the Senate.

-The United States granted the Philippines independence on July 4, 1946, and the 2nd Congress of the Commonwealth of the Philippines became the 1st Congress of the Republic of the Phllippines.